 Metallic enclosures often include aluminum, which is a highly corrosive metal.
-Keeping copper PCBs in such proximity to aluminum can lead to oxidation so treat the ring accordingly.
+Keeping copper PCBs in such proximity to aluminum can lead to oxidation, so treat the ring accordingly.

 6.5 Rely on Hermetic Sealed Packaging

 You can rely on hermetically sealed packages to prevent environmental conditions from affecting the PCB.
-However, sealing the PCB in the container has to be completed in a controlled environment.
+However, closing the PCB in the container has to be completed in a controlled environment.
 It can keep any moisture from being trapped inside the packaging and destroying the PCB.

 7、How to Preserve Copper PCB

 When looking for the best copper clad boards, customers need a manufacturer that produces high-quality CCL with a standard.